Toniq-Labs/extendable-token/README.md

 ```
 type Memo : Blob;
 ```
 Represents a "payment" memo/data which can be attached to a transaction.
+We hope that we can utilize native serialization/deserialization to allow for more advanced data to be stored in this way.

 ### NotifyService
 ```